gjwilkie/genquad/README.md

 # genquad
-A routine that generates an arbitrarily-weighted quadrature scheme
+A routine that generates an arbitrarily-weighted quadrature scheme for numerical integration.
+Written in Fortran 90